Speak2/React-frontend/README.md

 ### Features

-1. when api is fetching data from database there is a shimmer effect on the website
+ - when api is fetching data from database there is a shimmer effect on the website
-2. the website is responsive in both mobile and desktop view
+- the website is responsive in both mobile and desktop view
-3. Most of the information on the page is loaded from the database.
+- Most of the information on the page is loaded from the database.
-4. there is a base url that needs to be configured in the configuration folder json file.
+- there is a base url that needs to be configured in the configuration folder json file.
+- Display hotel details using React components.
+- Reuse components for better code maintainability.
+- Show a shimmer loader while data is loading.
+- Use a configuration JSON file for static values.
+- Serve the page through the `/hotel` route.
+- Show a 404 page for unknown slugs (optional).

 ### Desktop View